petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 - [Ubuntu](create-upload-ubuntu.md)
 - [Others: Non-Endorsed Distributions](create-upload-generic.md)

 For the [supported Azure cloud-init images](./using-cloud-init.md), the Linux distributions already have all the required packages and configurations in place to correctly provision the image in Azure.
 If you find your VM is failing to create from your own curated image, try a supported Azure Marketplace image that already is configured for cloud-init, with your optional `customData`.
-If the `customData` works correctly with an Azure Marketplace image, then there is probably an issue with your curated image.
+If the `customData` works correctly with an Azure Marketplace image, then there's probably an issue with your curated image.

 ### <a id="step3"></a> Step 3: Collect & review VM logs

 When the VM fails to provision, Azure shows 'creating' status, for 20 minutes, and then reboot the VM, and wait another 20 minutes before finally marking the VM deployment as failed, before finally marking it with an `OSProvisioningTimedOut` error.

 While the VM is running, you need the logs from the VM to understand why provisioning failed.
-To understand why VM provisioning failed, do not stop the VM.
+To understand why VM provisioning failed, don't stop the VM.
 Keep the VM running.
 You need to keep the failed VM in a running state in order to collect logs.
 To collect the logs, use one of the following methods:

 - [Enable Boot Diagnostics](/previous-versions/azure/virtual-machines/linux/tutorial-monitor#enable-boot-diagnostics) before creating the VM and then [View](/previous-versions/azure/virtual-machines/linux/tutorial-monitor#view-boot-diagnostics) them during the boot.